Secondary Glazing Cost

 - ✖ Can’t be repaired

-- ✖ Extra weight can put a strain on hinges and joints
+- ✖ Bulky, and the extra weight can put a strain on hinges and joints

 Building Regulations for Secondary Glazing

-Listed properties and properties in conservation areas may be subject to restrictions.
-It is always in your best interest to check with your local council any time you make changes to homes of these types.
+Listed buildings and properties in conservation areas are often subject to extra controls, so you should always check with your local council before making any changes to windows in homes of this type.

 Benefits of Secondary Glazing